ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 improve performance.
 For example, an extension could disable congestion control for non-retransmitted Data Transports if it knows that the proxied traffic is itself congestion-controlled.

-## Data Transport Compression

-While the core protocol Data Transports will transmit IP packets in their unmodified entirety, an extension can allow compressing these packets.

 # Non-requirements